techeye220/install_ambertools/README.md

 # The script will create $HOME/amber16 folder and install everything there
 sh install_ambertools.sh --prefix $HOME

+# if "sh" does not work, try "bash"
+# bash install_ambertools.sh --prefix $HOME

 # You can certainly choose different prefix
 # e.g: sh install_ambertools.sh --prefix /opt/
 ```